Skip to the main content

 What is Portrait of a Graduate

-A Portrait of a Graduate (also referred to as Portrait of a Learner, Vision of a Graduate, or Profile of a Graduate depending on the region) is a collective vision developed by departments of education, districts, or schools to define the essential skills and competencies students need to thrive in learning, work, and life.
-This vision, often created with input from students, educators, parents, and community members, goes beyond traditional academic achievements to include attributes like leadership, communication, critical thinking, and cultural awareness.
-The goal is to prepare students not just for college and careers but for a rapidly changing and complex world.
+A Portrait of a Graduate (also referred to as Portrait of a Learner, Vision of a Graduate, or Profile of a Graduate, depending on the region) is a vision developed by departments of education, districts, or schools to define the essential skills and competencies students need in order to thrive in learning, work, and life.
+This vision is created with the input of many stakeholders, including students, educators, parents, and community members, to go beyond traditional academic achievements.
+Attributes that are deemed essential by employers are used for the development of portraits, such as leadership, communication, critical thinking, and cultural awareness.
+The goal is to prepare students for life outside of the classroom, not just college and even careers, but for a rapidly changing world.

 Portrait of a Graduate